lsst-ts/ts_sal/doc/introductionDDS.rst

 Hiding the addresses of protected devices has become an increasingly important defense against network reconnaissance.

-Kafka namespace
+DDS domains
 ^^^^^^^^^^^

-The namespace is the basic construct used to bind individual applications together for communication.
-A distributed application can elect to use a single namepsace for all its data-centric communications.
+The domain is the basic construct used to bind individual applications together for communication.
+A distributed application can elect to use a single domain for all its data-centric communications.

-All Data Writers and Data Readers with like data types will communicate within this namespace.
+All Data Writers and Data Readers with like data types will communicate within this domain.
+DDS also has the capability to support multiple domains, thus providing developers a system that can scale with system needs or segregate based on different data types.
+When a specific data instance is published on one domain, it will not be received by subscribers residing on any other domains.

+Multiple domains provide effective data isolation.
+One use case would be for a system to be designed whereby all Command/Control related data is exchanged via one domain while Status information is exchanged within another.
+Multiple domains are also a good way to control the introduction of new functionality into an existing system.

 Commanding Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~